Donaldttt/fuzzyy/README.md

   - \<CTRL-V> open selected file in vertical split
   - \<CTRL-T> open selected file in new tab page

+- FuzzyBuffers, FuzzyFiles, FuzzyGrep, FuzzyInBuffer, FuzzyMru
+  - \<CTRL-Q> send results to quickfix list

+Send results to quickfix list only includes results currently in the menu buffer, which effectively limits the results to a few hundred at most (this is probably what you want, sending thousands of results to the quickfix list is slow).

 ## Options

 ### g:fuzzyy_enable_mappings